mgiaroli/mgiaroli.github.io/_pages/about.md

 After my graduation, I lived in Finland for two years.
 During this time, I started to learn the tools to switch from academy to industry.
 My skills include programming in Python, as well as using data science tools such as Jupyter, Pandas, NumPy, SciKit-Learn.
 I also have knowledge of Octave and SQL.
 You can see my projects in the Project Section.
 I am a curious person and I love learning new things.

-Now, I'm back in Argentina, looking to apply my analytical skills as a mathematician in data science.
+Now, I'm back in Argentina, looking to apply my analytical skills as a mathematician to solve real-world data problems.

 ![Frozen lake](/others/lake.JPG)